chrisjsmith/trayfix/README.md

 # trayfix

-Fixes windows 11 hiding the tray icons all the time.
+Fixes windows 11 hiding the tray icons all the time by promoting them all.
+Run periodically to fix the annoying lack of "show all" button.

 Disclaimer: code is crap and there's no error checking.